chenxingqiang/secret-learn/doc/modules/classification_threshold.rst

 The decision threshold can be tuned through different strategies controlled by the parameter `scoring`.

-One way to tune the threshold is by maximizing a pre-defined jax-sklearn metric.
+One way to tune the threshold is by maximizing a pre-defined secret-learn metric.
 These metrics can be found by calling the function :func:`~xlearn.metrics.get_scorer_names`.
 By default, the balanced accuracy is the metric used but be aware that one should choose a meaningful metric for their use case.